statsml/Equiv-FCL-CONVL/README.md

 ```
   * trainnetworks.py        # train CNN and FC network
   * visiualNet.py           # plot the architecture of the networks
-  * computeFnorm.py         # compute F-norm of the outputs of the CONV layer and the dense layers, plot historams of the wights and filters
+  * computeFnorm.py         # compare the two well tuned networks, plot historams of the weights and filters
   * net.py                  # define CNN and FC network
   * img2col.py              # converting 4D data to 2D matrix
   * Data.py                 # data provider